 On-site instruction is arranged through the ATI Professional Development Department.
 The length or number of sessions depends on the components selected.
 Up to 40 participants may take part in a session held at a district-provided computer lab.
 Sessions are booked on a first-come, first-served basis.
 To inquire about on-site professional development sessions, complete the Professional Development Request form here or contact a Professional Development staff member at 1.877.442.5453 or email us for information and to reserve a date.

-Professional Development Series: Learning On-Demand
+Professional Development Series: Learning on Demand

-The ATI Professional Development Department offers Learning On-Demand sessions to assist educators in becoming proficient users of Galileo K-12 Online technology with the goal of enhancing student learning.
-Learning On-Demand recorded and online line sessions are complimentary.
-Recorded Learning On-Demand sessions for Galileo users are available now in the Professional Development Forum.
-Live Learning On-Demand sessions for Galileo users offer multiple dates and times for ease and flexibility.
+The ATI Professional Development Department offers Learning on Demand sessions to assist educators in becoming proficient users of Galileo K-12 Online technology with the goal of enhancing student learning.
+Learning on Demand recorded and online line sessions are complimentary.
+Recorded Learning on Demand sessions for Galileo users are available now in the Professional Development Forum.
+Live Learning on Demand sessions for Galileo users offer multiple dates and times for ease and flexibility.

-Learning On-Demand Sessions
+Learning on Demand Sessions

-Hosted by the Assessment Technology Incorporated Professional Development Department
+Hosted by ATI's Professional Development Department